DotCamp/ultimate-blocks-legacy/readme.txt

 * IMPROVE: Separated normal and hover colors in icon block.
 * IMPROVE: Advanced heading initially without bold.
 * IMPROVE: Shorts support in the advanced video block.
+* FIX: Shadow in the advanced video block.
+* FIX: Autoplay in the advanced video block youtube.
 * PRO: FIX: German umlauts (ä,ö,ü) not showing correctly on frontend.

 = 3.1.2 =